-The RPAR ETF is classified as a "diversified" investment company under the 1940 Act.
-The Fund commenced operations as a non-diversified fund, however, the Fund continuously operated as diversified for three years and effective December 12, 2022, is now classified as diversified.
-Under applicable federal laws, to qualify as a diversified fund, the Fund, with respect to 75% of its total assets, may not invest greater than 5% of its total assets in any one issuer and may not hold greater than 10% of the securities of one issuer, other than investments in cash and cash items (including receivables), U.S. government securities, and securities of other investment companies.
-The remaining 25% of the Fund's total assets does not need to be "diversified" and may be invested in securities of a single issuer, subject to other applicable laws.
-The diversification of the Fund's total assets due to movements in the financial markets.
-If the market affects several securities held by the Fund, the Fund may have a greater percentage of its assets in securities of fewer issuers.
+Each Fund is classified as a "diversified" investment company under the 1940 Act.
+Each Fund commenced operations as a nondiversified fund, however, each Fund continuously operated as diversified for three years and the Funds are now classified as diversified.
+Under applicable federal laws, to qualify as a diversified fund, a Fund, with respect to 75% of its total assets, may not invest greater than 5% of its total assets in any one issuer and may not hold greater than 10% of the securities of one issuer, other than investments in cash and cash items (including receivables), U.S. government securities, and securities of other investment companies.
+The remaining 25% of a Fund's total assets does not need to be "diversified" and may be invested in securities of a single issuer, subject to other applicable laws.
+The diversification of a Fund's holdings is measured at the time a Fund purchases a security.
+However, if a Fund purchases a security and holds it for a period of time, the security may become a larger percentage of a Fund's total assets due to movements in the financial markets.
+If the market affects several securities held by a Fund, a Fund may have a greater percentage of its assets invested in securities of fewer issuers.